Royal-Navy/design-system/packages/docs-site/src/library/pages/components/breadcrumbs.md

 2. **Current Page Label**.
 The current page is a label displaying the current page title.
 It is not clickable.

 ## Sizing & Spacing
 The Breadcrumb component has one standard text size.
-Be careful with horizontal placement however, as the breadcrumb can take up a large amount of real estate displaying all the parent links.
+Be careful with horizontal placement, as the breadcrumb can take up a large amount of screen space displaying all the parent links.

 ## States
 ![Breadcrumb component states](../../images/components/breadcrumb/states.svg)
 When hovering on a breadcrumb, the active link will change to the primary colour.
-Every child to the right of the hovered link will fade to help indicate to the user the target page.
+Every child to the right of the hovered link will fade to help indicate the target page to the user.

 ## Hierarchy & Placement
 There should only be one Breadcrumb component per page.
-It should be situated at the top of the viewport and be easily accessible for the user.
-The component is a top level navigational used to help the user navigate whole pages, rather than a subset section inside another component.
+It should sit at the top of the viewport and be easily accessible for the user.
+The component is a top level navigational item used to help the user navigate whole pages, rather than a subset section inside another component.

 </Tab>

 <Tab title="Develop">
 The `Breadcrumbs` component accepts an array of links, including the current page title and href.
-Like the Nav component the Breadcrumbs component will render regular links by default, but if you pass a `Component` property with a link you can specify the component to render it and send the properties it needs, such as a Gatsby `Link` component that will require `to` instead of `href`.
+Like the Nav component the Breadcrumbs component will render regular links by default.
+However, if you pass a `Component` property with a link you can specify the component to render it and send the properties it needs, such as a Gatsby `Link` component that will require `to` instead of `href`.

 ### Basic Usage
 By default simply passing a `label` and `href` will cause a regular anchor tag to be rendered for a Breadcrumb.